grame-cncm/faustdoc/src/tutorials/box-api.md

     destroyLibContext();
 }
 ```
+Note that the `getBoxType` function can be used to retrieve a given box number of inputs and outputs.

 #### Defining more complex expressions: phasor and oscillator

 More complex signal expressions can be defined, creating boxes using auxiliary definitions.
 So the following DSP program: